Shetland inspiration: from brochs to castles

 Shetland is a beautiful place and the light can be spectacular, but as well as that, it has some fascinating archaeology.
 As I wrote about in my last post, Shetland’s brochs have inspired me to create work which has been very popular, so it only seems logical that I should use another of Shetland's landmarks as inspiration.
 Next up to discuss is castles!

-I’ve used Scalloway castle in my work – my studio looks directly down on the castle, over Scalloway and out towards the islands of Papa and Oxna.
-[Obviously change that if that’s not right – I had a google and guess! ] We’re lucky to have an incredible view.
+I've used Scalloway castle in my work - my studio looks directly down on the castle, over Scalloway and out towards the islands of Papa and Oxna.
+We're lucky to have an incredible view.

 Built in 1600, the castle is very well preserved and looks fantastic from all four sides.
 It makes for a great place to visit, as you can explore the inside too.